jronallo/iiif-workshop-new/content/image-api/image-servers/static.md

 6. Now reload this workshop page and it should work in these viewers.

+{{% notice note %}}
-  > Note: The info.json for this static example expects the server to be http://localhost:3000.
+The info.json for this static example expects the server to be http://localhost:3000.
 If your web server is listening on a different port, you'll need to change that.
+{{% /notice %}}

 _If the included starfish.zip file doesn't work you can find the original with symlinks in this repository: <https://github.com/zimeon/iiif/tree/master/demo-static/starfish>_